Mirages: On Anthropomorphism in Dialogue Systems: Anthropomorphism

 \subsection{Agent Factors}

-There is no necessary and sufficient condition for a system to be anthropomorphic.
-At the most basic level, systems are anthropomorphic if they (i) are interactive, (ii) use language, and (iii) take on a role performed by a human \cite{reeves-nass-1996-media}.
+There is no necessary and sufficient condition for a system to be anthropomorphic, i.e. there exist no particular threshold that affords a binary classification of whether a system is anthropomorphic or not, instead anthropomorphism exists on a spectrum.
+At the most basic level, systems are anthropomorphic if they (i) are interactive, (ii) use language, and (iii) take on a role performed by a human \cite{chan-etal-2023-harms,reeves-nass-1996-media}.
 While these characteristics are inherent to dialogue systems, not all systems are equally humanlike.

 We can draw a parallel with humanness here.
-Rather than a single factor which makes humans \emph{human}, \newcite[(p.~31)]{scruton2017human} argues that humanity is emergent: each individual element does not make a human but collectively they make up the language of humanness.
-Scruton compares it to a portrait, in which an artist paints areas and lines to compose a face; when observing the canvas, in addition to those marks, we see a face: \begin{myquote} \emph{And the face is really there: someone who does not see it is not seeing correctly [...] as soon as the lines and blobs are there, so is the face.} \end{myquote} Similarly, no single attribute or capability makes a system anthropomorphic.
+Rather than a single factor which makes humans \emph{human}, \newcite[p.~31]{scruton2017human} argues that humanity is emergent: each individual element does not make a human but collectively they make up the language of humanness. \newcite{scruton2017human} compares it to a portrait, in which an artist paints areas and lines to compose a face; when observing the canvas, in addition to those marks, we see a face:

+\begin{myquote} \emph{And the face is really there: someone who does not see it is not seeing correctly [...] as soon as the lines and blobs are there, so is the face.} \end{myquote}

+Similarly, no single attribute or capability makes a system anthropomorphic.
 Rather, each contributes to the painting until `the face' emerges.
 Modern dialogue systems display a plethora of other characteristics that make space for anthropomorphism, e.g. having personas, first names, and supposed preferences.
 The more of such elements a system has, the more humanlike it appears.

-Next we explore linguistic elements and design choices which act as strokes in the painting.